carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     The address size S is defined as the address bit size of the target architecture specific address space corresponding to AS.

-    The contents of the register specified by R are retrieved as a twos-complement unsigned value and zero extended to S bits.
-B is added and the least significant S bits are treated as a twos-complement unsigned value to be used as an address A.
+    The contents of the register specified by R are retrieved as if a ``DW_OP_regval_type R, DR`` operation was performed where DR is the offset of a hypothetical debug information entry in the current compilation unit for an unsigned integral base type of size S bits.
+B is added and the least significant S bits are treated as an unsigned value to be used as an address A.

     They push a location description L comprising one memory location description LS on the stack.
 LS specifies the memory location storage that